 Third-Party Administrators (TPA)

-Disclaimer: The following is an overview of the laws pertaining to the requirements for a provider to offer Financial Protection Products.
+Disclaimer: The following is an overview of the laws pertaining to the requirements for an entity to administer premium collection &/or adjust or settle claims for life, health, annuity &/or stop loss coverage for an insurance carrier or trust issuing contracts of insurance in Oklahoma.
 Refer to the OSCN webpage to research all the statues.

 “Administrator” means any person who collects premiums for an insurer or trust or who adjusts or settles claims for an insurer or trust, in connection with life or health insurance coverage, annuities or employee benefit stop loss in this state, but shall not include any person who collects premiums or who adjusts or settles claims under the following circumstances: